OpenBB-finance/OpenBB/website/content/cli/usage/hub.md

 Theme styles correspond to the ability to change your terminal "skin" (i.e. coloring of the `menu`, `commands`, `data source`, `parameters`, `information` and `help`), the charts and tables style.

 In the OpenBB Hub, you have the ability to change your preferred themes for the CLI.
-After costumizing as intended, you can then download the theme and apply it to the CLI by adding it to you styles directory (`/home/your-user/OpenBBUserData/styles/user`).
+After customizing as intended, you can then download the theme and apply it to the CLI by adding it to you styles directory (`/home/your-user/OpenBBUserData/styles/user`).

 ## Script Routines